apache/nuttx/configs/README.txt

 Summary of Files
 ^^^^^^^^^^^^^^^^

-include/ -- This directoy contains board specific header files.
+include/ -- This directory contains board specific header files.
 This directory will be linked as include/arch/board at configuration time and can be included via '#include <arch/board/header.h>'.
 These header file can only be included by files in arch/<arch-name>include/ and arch/<arch-name>/src

+src/ -- This directory contains board specific drivers.
+This directory will be linked as arch/<arch-name>/src/board at configuration time and will be integrated into the build system.

+src/Makefile -- This makefile will be invoked to build the board specific drivers.
+It must support the following targets:  libext$(LIBEXT), clean, and distclean.

 Make.defs -- This makefile fragment provides architecture and tool-specific build options.
 It will be included by all other